-You can use tags and categories to organize content and help visitors find content that interests them.
-Tags and categories are available in:
+You can use categories and tags to organize content and help visitors find content that interests them.
+Categories and tags are available in:

-For help managing existing tags and categories, visit Renaming, deleting, and merging tags and categories.
+For help managing existing categories and tags, visit Renaming, deleting, and merging tags and categories.

 - Tags must be 80 characters or fewer.

-- Tags and categories are case-sensitive.
-For example, entering Apples, apples, and APPLES creates three tags or categories.
+- Categories and tags are case-sensitive.
+For example, entering Apples, apples, and APPLES creates three categories or tags.

-- You can add as many tags and categories per item as you'd like.
+- You can add as many categories and tags per item as you'd like.

 Categories vs. tags

 In general, use categories to divide content by subject or type.
 We recommend categorizing relatively conservatively.
-Too many categories can be confusing or overwhelming to your readers.
+Too many categories can be confusing or overwhelming to your visitors.

 In a Products Page, you might categorize your items by type (shirts, pants, rings, bracelets, hats, etc.) In a blog, you might categorize your posts by length or style (haiku, personal essay, dramatic monologue, etc.)

 Tags, on the other hand, can be used liberally.
-In a blog, for a post that you categorized as "haiku," you could also add a tag called "haiku" (so that viewers who search by tag can find all your posts tagged "haiku'), but you can also tag with keywords, year, month, subject matter, or anything else your viewers might find interesting.
+In a blog, for a post that you categorized as "haiku," you could also add a "haiku" tag (so visitors who search by tag can find all your haiku posts), but you can also tag with keywords, year, month, subject matter, or anything else visitors might find interesting.
 Tags are like the original hashtag.
 If you can see yourself saying, "hashtag awesome" or "hashtag beach vacation," consider making those tags.